amplience/dc-extension-media-gallery/CONTRIBUTING.md

 When committing changes, it is useful to follow a standard practice for readability.
 We would reccomend following [Conventional Commits](https://www.conventionalcommits.org/)

 ### Documentation
-Please do not forget to add documentation for other users in markdown format as part of your pull request
+Please do not forget to add documentation for other users in markdown format as part of your pull request.

 ### Pull Requests
 Finally send a [GitHub Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) with a clear list of what you've done.